hifi3000/b1rthdayh1ts/README.md

 * Collect all number one songs from germany.
 Fill the database.
 * PHP to get the Information from the Database.
 * Make it look nice with CSS.

+## Known issues
+* Birthdays before 1954 (before Germany had charts) - the year and birthday is off
+* Birthdays in the beginning of the year - the database call is selecting the closest earlist date but doesn't look into december the year before